 False and Deceptive Advertising Project

 HELPThe H.E.L.P.
 (Homeless Experience Legal Protection) Program is a limited, legal advice project for homeless individuals and individuals at risk of homelessness.
 H.E.L.P. volunteer lawyers assist individuals with legal matters on a single consultation, advice only and/or limited representation basis.
-In 2012, H.E.L.P.’s volunteer firms and individuals include Cadwalader, Cleary Gottlieb, Dechert, DLA Piper, Morrison & Foerster, Steven Neil, Esq., O’Melveny & Myers, Patterson Belknap, Proskauer Rose, Segal McCambridge, Shearman & Sterling, Skadden Arps, and White & Case.
+In 2014, H.E.L.P.’s volunteer firms and individuals include Cleary Gottlieb, DLA Piper, Steven Neil, Esq., O’Melveny & Myers, Proskauer Rose, Segal McCambridge and Shearman & Sterling.
 This project is directed by a volunteer Fordham alumnus, Tom Bisdale.

 For citywide CLARO contact information please visit www.claronyc.org.

 Senior Lawyer ProgramThe Feerick Center is working to develop pro bono opportunities for Fordham Law School alumni and, in particular, senior lawyers and lawyers in transition.
-To this end, the Center has convened an Advisory Group, which is helping guide its program development efforts.
+The CLARO and LEEAP Programs offer a variety of volunteer opportunities for alumni, senior volunteers, and other professionals.

-In addition, New York State Chief Judge Jonathan Lippman has appointed the Feerick Center to serve as the lead agency to assist the New York State Unified Court System’s Access to Justice Program in expanding the Attorney Emeritus Program.
+In addition, in 2010, New York State Chief Judge Jonathan Lippman designated the Feerick Center to provide administrative and programmatic support in connection with the Attorney Emeritus Program (AEP).
 The AEP seeks to engage attorneys 55 years and over, in good standing, and with 10 years experience in pro bono service.
 For more information on the AEP, please visit the New York State Unified Court website.